· Leading partners: Museum of Natural History of the University of Parma; Googol Cultural Association for the Public Understanding of Science

 Main target group: adult citizens from the local African communities.

-In the final phase of the project: schools, families, migrant communities, general public.
+In the final phase of the project: schools, families, communities with an immigrant background, general audience.

 Duration of the project